 Faculty members of A. T. Still University of Health Sciences require a forum to discuss common challenges and potential solutions related to their academic responsibilities.
 The University Faculty Senate (UFS) will serve as an advocate for university faculty as a whole and for effective student learning and achievement.
-Subject to provisions of this Constitution, UFS will be the faculty voice that provides ATSU senior administration (e.g., president, senior vice-president of academic affairs) input concerning university-wide faculty challenges and solutions.
+Subject to provisions of this Constitution, UFS will be the faculty voice that provides ATSU senior administration (e.g., chancellor, regional president) input concerning university-wide faculty challenges and solutions.
 UFS works with senior administration to formulate, review, provide input, and approve (on behalf of faculty) policies and solutions pertaining to faculty.
 Such input will be given independently, coherently, rationally, and with mutual respect.